 The Company takes great care to ensure that all the information given in published brochures, website & advertising is as accurate as possible and based on the latest information at the time of going to press.
 However the Company reserves the right to change any of the facilities, services or prices of tours / holidays both before and after any booking is made.
 If a major change is known to the Company, the Client will be informed either at the time of booking, or as soon as the change has been made.
-The Company will not cancel a tour fewer than 50 days before departure except for reasons of ‘Force Majeure’ (See clause 6.), failure of the Client to pay the balance of the tour cost, or if cancellation is agreed by the customer.
+The Company will not cancel a tour 12 weeks before departure for weddings or 8 weeks before departure for holidays except for reasons of ‘Force Majeure’ (See clause 6.), failure of the Client to pay the balance of the tour cost, or if cancellation is agreed by the customer.
 Every effort will be made by the Company to operate all tours as advertised.
 Where tours, venues or accommodation is weather dependent we cannot guarantee operation with reasons including, but not limited to; lack of snow and temperatures which will make operation dangerous or uncomfortable.
 It is not possible to guarantee sightings of wildlife, or any natural phenomena.

 Please note some of our holidays require a minimum number of participants to enable us to operate them.
-If the minimum number of bookings required for a particular holiday has not been received, we are entitled to cancel it providing we notify you of the cancellation no later than 10 days before departure.
-Please note that in such cases we are not able to accept responsibility for costs of additional travel arrangements made in association with the cancelled holiday, unless booked through Travelbee Ltd / Arctic Direct (The Company) Most changes are minor.
+If the minimum number of bookings required for a particular holiday has not been received, we are entitled to cancel it providing we notify you of the cancellation no later 12 Weeks Wedding/8 Weeks Holidays before departure.
+Please note that in such cases we are not able to accept responsibility for costs of additional travel arrangements made in association with the cancelled holiday, unless booked through Travelbee Ltd / Arctic Direct (The Company).
+Most changes are minor.

 This is extremely unlikely but if this situation does occur, we regret we will be unable to make any refunds (unless we obtain these from our suppliers), pay you any compensation or meet any costs or expenses you incur as a result.
 We do not control the day to day management of your accommodation, and in exceptional cases it is possible that we may be advised that the reserved accommodation has been overbooked.
 If this happens before your departure or on arrival in resort we will endeavour to provide accommodation of at least the same standard in the same resort area.
 If only accommodation of a lower standard is available we will refund the difference of the holiday price between the accommodation booked and that available.
 Other Hotel Guests – It is not unusual for hotels or other accommodation to receive group bookings (sometimes with large numbers) from guests participating in conventions and conferences or other gatherings.
 At certain times of the year, there may be an influx of groups such as students on organised educational visits (popular during school holidays), associations or clubs.
 This may result in hotel facilities being much busier than usual or additional demands on hotel staff and services, but we are unable to accept any responsibility for any inconvenience caused by such groups or their activities.